LauraJones929/portfolio-P4/README.md

 ## Credits

 The content of this website was created by Laura Jones.
 Snippets of code have been copied from official documentation and other sources credited below.
-All pre-loaded recipes were taken from various Cookbooks and online recipe sites, which are also credited below.

 ### Code

-Much of the structure of this site follows what was taught during the Backend Development - Task Manager walkthrough project provided by Code Institute, but has been modified to suit a recipe database site.
+Much of the structure of this site follows what was taught during the Full Stack Frameworks With Django - Boutique Ado walkthrough project provided by Code Institute, but has been modified to suit my own full stack gym website.

 | Code Snippet | Description | Source |
 | ------------- | ----------- | ------ |